preciofishbone/OmniaDocs/release-notes/2018-november/index.rst

 .. image:: MediaPickerYouTube.png

 All news rollups that display page images have been updated to support the new Media Picker.
 The news rollups are backward compatible to  support the previous Image Picker.
-The SharePoint Image Renditions for landsacpe have been updated to a 16:9 ratio.
+The SharePoint Image Renditions for landscape have been updated to a 16:9 ratio.
 The new values are:

 * 1001 Landscape: 640px * 360px.
 * 1004 Landscape (small size): 320px * 180px.